sudongyuer/auto-export/README.md

 ## Why

-When you want to export many files of the same type in one folder, you may cost a lot of time to `copy and paste` the same code. eg if you want to export all `images `in one folder, you need to copy and paste the same code for each image, and export these images in a `index.ts` file.
+When you want to export many files of the same type in one folder, you may cost a lot of time to `copy and paste` the same code. eg if you want to export all `images `in one folder, you need to copy and paste the same code for each image, and export these images in a `index.ts` file.Why not have a try to use `auto-export`👻

+## 🚀 Features
+- Multiple directory generate support
+- Nested directory generate support
+- Custom output directory support
+- Custom import statement support
+- Auto Prefix support

 ## Usage